 See link below for full recipe to my Israeli salad!

 This little magic tool comes in different sizes.
 I have one in small, medium and large.
-Other sizes I find redundant.
+Other sizes are available but I find them redundant.
 I also use it for making cookies and energy bites.
 Recipes will follow.